anthonydgj/wael/README.md

 ### Module System

 `⚠ experimental feature`
-Data and expressions can be encapsulated in modules as a local file, network URL or function.
+Data and expressions can be encapsulated in modules as a local file, network resource or function.

 Data can be imported with `Use` expressions.
 For example, if the file `etna.wael` contains `Point(14.99 37.75)`, it can be used in another script with:
 ```